yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 In `./client/src/services/communityService.ts`, implement the following service functions:

 - `getCommunityById`: Retrieves a single community by ID
   - The getCommunityById function fetches one community using its ID.
-Use api.get() with the communityId as a path parameter.Verify the response status is 200; otherwise, throw "Error while fetching community".
+Use api.get() with the communityId as a path parameter.
+Verify the response status is 200; otherwise, throw "Error when fetching community".
 Return res.data as a DatabaseCommunity object.
 - `getCommunities`: Retrieves all communities
   - The getCommunities function returns the full list of communities.
-Make a GET request with api.get().Check for status 200 and throw "Error while fetching all communities" if it fails.
+Make a GET request with api.get().
+Check for status 200 and throw "Error when fetching all communities" if it fails.
 Return res.data, which should be an array of DatabaseCommunity objects.
 - `changeCommunityMembership`: Toggles user membership in a community
     - The changeCommunityMembership function adds or removes a user from a community using toggle logic.
 Send a PATCH request via api.patch() with { communityId, username } in the request body.
-Confirm status 200; if not, throw "Error while changing community membership".
+Confirm status 200; if not, throw "Error when changing community membership".
 Return res.data containing the updated community.
 - `createCommunity`: Creates a new community
-  - The createCommunity function creates a community by sending a POST request with the new Community object as the request body using api.post() to an endpoint.Ensure the response status is 200; otherwise throw "Error while creating community".
+  - The createCommunity function creates a community by sending a POST request with the new Community object as the request body using api.post() to an endpoint.
+Ensure the response status is 200; otherwise throw "Error when creating community".
 Return res.data containing the created DatabaseCommunity.
 - `deleteCommunity`: Deletes a community
   - The deleteCommunity function removes a community permanently by ID.
-Use api.delete() with the communityId as a path parameter.Verify status 200; if it fails, throw "Error while deleting community".
+Use api.delete() with the communityId as a path parameter.
+Verify status 200; if it fails, throw "Error when deleting community".
 Return res.data with the deletion confirmation or result.

 #### Points to note